 Unfortunately, finding fresh San Marzano tomatoes for sale in the United States is quite difficult.
 You’re very likely to have to opt for canned tomatoes like this best seller.
-When purchasing canned tomatoes for Italian cooking, be sure to look for certified San Marzanos, named after the region of Italy from whence they hail.
+When purchasing canned tomatoes for Italian cooking in stores, be sure to look for certified San Marzanos, named after the region of Italy from whence they hail.

-Growing near Mount Vesuvius they benefit tremendously from the volcanic soil and temperate climate.
+Growing near Mount Vesuvius they benefit tremendously from the volcanic soils and temperate climate.
 These are the same factors which make Kona coffee from Hawaii unique and incomparable.